Rapid-Application-Development-JS/ServiceLocator/README.md

 * un-registering instances;
 * un-registering objects;
 * applications can optimize themselves at run-time by selectively adding and removing items from the `Service Locator`;
-* large sections of a library or application can be completely separated, the only link between them becomes the registry;
+* large sections of a library or an application can be completely separated; the only link between them becomes the registry;
-* solves the drawback of factories allows to manage the creation of objects automatically and centrally;
+* it solves the drawback of factories, allowing to manage the creation of objects automatically and centrally.

-## Disadvantages:
+## Drawbacks:

-* your classes have an extra dependency on the `Service Locator`;
+* your classes have an extra dependency on `Service Locator`;
 * you have to write additional code to add **service references** to the locator before your service objects use it;
 * objects placed in the **registry** are black boxed, this makes it harder to detect and recover from their errors, and may make the system as a whole less reliable;
-* sometimes **registry** can be a security vulnerability, because it allows outsiders to inject code into an application;
+* sometimes **registry** can be a security vulnerability, because it allows outsiders to inject code into the application;
-* the source code has added complexity, this makes the source code more difficult to understand;
+* the source code has added complexity, this makes the source code more difficult to comprehend;
-* the registry hides the object dependencies, causing errors when dependencies are missing;
+* registry hides the object dependencies, causing errors when dependencies are missing;
-* the **registry** makes code harder to test, since all tests need to interact with the same global `Service Locator` to set the fake dependencies of a service object under test;
+* **registry** makes the code harder to test, since all tests need to interact with the same global `Service Locator`;
+to set the fake dependencies of a service object under test.

 ### API